Lake County Paternity Lawyer

 Paternity actions today and historically are initiated by mothers who need to obtain child support payments from the biological father of the child.
 However, many of the paternity cases I handle are initiated by fathers who want to support and enhance their relationships with their biological children.

-I’m Julie R. Glade, a family law and paternity actions lawyer in Merrillville, Indiana.
+I’m Julie R. Glade, a paternity actions and family law attorney in Merrillville, Indiana.
 Whenever unmarried parents have a child, a paternity action can be used to establish the biological father’s rights and obligations.
 Through a court-ordered parenting plan, fathers can obtain the legal right to see their child on a regular basis, so they can begin to develop a relationship with him or her.
 The court will also address child custody and child support issues.

 The Paternity Action Process